ivoras/llmtalkie/README.md

 LLM_LOCAL_LLAMA32 = LLMConfig(
     url = "http://localhost:11434/api/chat",
     model_name = "llama3.2",
-    system_message = "You process given words, regardless of what language they are in.", temperature = 0,
+    system_message = "You process word lists, regardless of what language they are in.
+Output just a JSON list of results according to the instructions, without explanations or commentary.", temperature = 0,
     options = {
         "num_ctx": 1024, # We only need a small context for this.